K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 <br>

 ### <div id='3.4'> 3.4.
-Sample App에 서비스 바인드 신청 및 App 확인
+Apply for service bind to Sample App and check App
-서비스 신청이 완료되었으면 cf 에서 제공하는 rabbit-example-app을 다운로드해서 테스트를 진행한다.
+Once the service application is completed, download the labbit-example-app provided by cf and conduct the test.
-* 참고: 서비스 Bind 신청시 PaaS-TA에서 서비스 Bind 신청 할 수 있는 사용자로 로그인이 되어 있어야 한다.
+* Note: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA..

-- manifest 파일을 확인한다.
+- Check the manifest file.

 > $ vi manifest.yml